 Day 1 - Arrival

 Сайн уу and welcome to Mongolia!
-We will arrive into Ulaanbaatar, the capital of Mongolia, in time for a meet and greet dinner and drinks in the evening so we can get to know each other and also discuss the next twelve days.
-Depending on your arrival time into UB there may be an opportunity for you to explore the city during the afternoon and see the famous sites such as Chinggis Khan Square, Gandan Monastery or whatever takes your fancy.
+We will arrive into Ulaanbaatar, the capital of Mongolia, in time for an evening meal and drinks.
+During this ‘meet and greet’ dinner we can get to know each other and discuss the next twelve days.
+Depending on your arrival time into Ulaanbaatar there may be an opportunity for you to explore the city during the afternoon and see the famous sites such as The Chinggis Khan Square or Gandan Monastery.